splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 Adding certificates in Synthetics
 ------------------------------------------------------
-Splunk Synthetic Monitoring supports injecting custom root CA certificates for any tests running from your private locations.
+Splunk Synthetic Monitoring supports injecting custom root CA certificates for API and Uptime tests running from your private locations.
 Client keys and certificates aren't supported at this time.

 #.
 Create a folder called ``certs`` on your host machine and place the CA Certificate (in CRT format) in the folder.